Updated Tutorial on Starvalleyweather.com

 A primary purpose of the weather stations at the schools is to stimulate student interest in not only weather, but science in general.
 The school stations were funded by the Student Loan Fund of Idaho.
 All Three stations observe temperature, humidity, winds, pressure and both frozen and liquid precipitation.
 The Thayne Station has additional sensors that measure soil temperature and moisture at three depths: just below the surface, 2 feet and 4 feet deep.
 The Thayne station also measures both solar insolation and UV levels.

 There are several links on the Home Page pointing to areas of interest with regards to Star Valley Weather.
-The Weather Cameras Link is unique and has been under development by my son, John Hales for the past ten years.
+The Weather Cameras Link is unique and has been under development by my son, John Hales for the past twelve years.
 There is a link on the many capabilities the site has with regards to viewing a large number of live web cams not only in the Star Valley, Western Wyoming area but many other regions as well.
 You are referred to the link for directions on how to use the site.

 There are links to weather information including not only forecasts issued from the Weather Forecast Office in Riverton, WY but other types of more numerically derived prognostic tools.
 Also available are both radar and satellite data and surface observations.